qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/taudem/stream_network_analysis_tools.rst

   Optional

   A point shape file defining points of interest.
-If this file is used, the tool will only deliiniate the stream network upstream of these outlets.
+If this file is used, the tool will only deliniate the stream network upstream of these outlets.
   Additionally, points in the Outlets Shapefile are used to logically split stream reaches to facilitate representing watersheds upstream and downstream of monitoring points.
 This tool REQUIRES THAT THERE BE an integer attribute